jf87/scalable_web_systems/session-02/README.md

 # 02. Web Programming in Go

-This session gives a re-cap on web foundations and architectures of web systems and web services.
-In the hands-on part, you will develop go web clients and servers and work with JSON for encoding.
+The lecture gives quick a re-cap on web foundations and components of web systems and web services.
+We discuss the trade-offs between a monolithic and a microservices architecture for scalability.
-Then you will see how you can deploy your application on Google's cloud platform.
+In the hands-on part, you will learn how to develop web clients and servers and how to work with JSON in Go.
+Finally, you will see how you can deploy your application on Google's cloud platform.

 ## Outline

 - Web foundations (Client-Server, HTTP)
+- Monolithic vs. Microservice
 - Web Services
     - Architectural Styles
     - Formats